AmateurPotion/Mindustry-Crystal-edition/README.md

 1. Move to release page
 2. Download the file for your platform.
-3. Just run the file.(java needed.)
+3. Just run the file.(java needed.
+Most of the conditions are the same as the original version.)

 ### Information